Central Visayas Philippines Travel Guide

 Patronize carenderias, local markets, and locally owned getting around like jeepneys.

-Your interactions and support support a positive cultural exchange and economic well-being for local communities.
+Your communications and support contribute to a positive cultural exchange and economic well-being for local communities.

 Your choices directly define the local economy.
 Support ethical practices and community benefit.